Ocawesome101/oc-pipelines/README.md

 Like `dir`, but outputs the contents of a file.

 #### `lines`
-Appends a newline to all input messages it receives, and outputs the result.
+Splits each input message it receives into individual lines, and outputs the result.

-#### `readkey`
+#### `readline`
 Reads text input from the user.
-Requires a `screen` connection like done in the `shell` pipeline shown above.
+Requires a `screen` connection as shown in the `shell` pipeline above.

 #### `screen`
 Manages text output on a screen.
 Multiple concurrent instances should behave correctly provided only one of them manages cursor blink (i.e. all but one are given the `nocursor` argument).